Janseuwu/EnterLearning/README.md

 # EnterLearning

 EnterLearning is a browser extension for ItsLearning, that enables various of features to the site.
-For a full list of features, see [features] (#Features)
+For a full list of features, see [features](#Features)

 # Features
 * Enables the use of the "Enter" key under class search